FirefoxUX/photon/README.md

 Once you have something you like, it's time to share it with the rest of us!

 To get your changes merged:
-* Make sure you're working on `master`, and submit the pull request to there.
+* Make sure you're working on `master`, and submit the pull request there.
 * Make your pull request as small as possible (so it's easier to review and merge them).
 * If it's something that needs to be merged as soon as possible, add a tag (e.g. urgent).